 4.Powering Up 32 Channel Ethernet Relay Module

 Connect a DC power supply and power up the device as mentioned DC Power Supply section above.
 A red LED (D1) will glow which indicates active power.
 Connect the module to a PC or a Switch/Router as mentioned in Ethernet Interface section above.
 Run Numato Lab Device Discoverer.jar, click on Discover Devices.
-The window will displays the IP address, Host Name, MAC Address and Other information.
+The window will display the IP address, Host Name, MAC Address, and Other information.

 IP Address and MAC Address can be seen in command prompt also, open the command prompt and type the command ‘arp -a‘.
 This will display the available network interfaces and connected devices along with the MAC address and IP address of each device.
 Look for the IP address that corresponds to your device’s MAC address.
 The MAC address for each Relay Module is printed on a label on the board for your convenience.
 Use the IP address obtained in order to access the device.